Your Ultimate Guide to the MD 102 Certification

 An MD-102 certified professional acts as the central command for an organization's device fleet.

-Officially known as the Microsoft 365 Certified: Endpoint Administrator Associate, the MD-102 exam rigorously verifies your ability to manage the entire device lifecycle using modern, cloud-based tools.
-This certification moves beyond traditional desktop support, focusing on strategic deployment, configuration, application management, and advanced security protocols across an organization.
-It represents the evolution from the legacy MD-100 and MD-101 exams, consolidating essential knowledge into one comprehensive and highly relevant credential.
+Officially known as the Microsoft 365 Certified: Endpoint Administrator Associate, the MD-102 exam verifies your ability to manage the device lifecycle using modern cloud tools.
+This certification represents a move away from traditional desktop support toward more technical deployment, configuration, application management, and security protocols across a business.
+It replaces the older MD-100 and MD-101 exams by merging their core requirements into a single qualification.
+This change reflects the industry transition from local hardware maintenance to cloud-managed systems.

 MD-102 Certification at a Glance